Retinal detachment is a separation of the light-sensitive membrane (retina) in the back of the eye from its supporting layers.

 When the retina becomes detached, bleeding from nearby blood vessels can cloud the inside of the eye so that you may not see clearly or at all.
 Central vision becomes severely affected if the macula becomes detached.
 The macula is the part of the retina responsible for sharp, detailed vision.

 The ophthalmologist (eye doctor) will examine your eyes.
-Tests will be done to check the retina and pupil:
+Tests to check the retina and pupil may include:

 Most people with a retinal detachment need surgery.
 Surgery may be done right away or within a short time after diagnosis.
 Some types of surgery can be done in your doctor's office.

 - Lasers may be used to seal tears or holes in the retina before a retinal detachment occurs.

 - If you have a small detachment, the doctor may place a gas bubble in the eye.
 This is called pneumatic retinopexy.
 It helps the retina float back into place.
 The hole is sealed with a laser.